HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

     It's important to remember that our geometric intuition is likely to fail us if we start considering, say, sheaves on the cantor space!

-[^8]:
-    Strictly speaking this is only true if $U$ is connected.
-But if it isn't, open cover it by connected pieces.
-Since the disjunction
-    $[n] = \emptyset \lor \exists x \in [n]$ can be checked locally, we just need to know that one of the disjuncts is true on each connected component of $U$, which follows from what we wrote in the main body.

 [^9]:
     I stole this whole exercise from [this mathoverflow answer][16] by Elías Guisado Villalgordo